ianlewis/1337/README.md

 - [`yamllint`]: For YAML (e.g. GitHub Actions workflows). (installed in Python virtualenv `.venv`).
-- [`prettier`]: For formatting markdown and yaml (installed in local `node_modules`).
+- [`prettier`]: For formatting markdown and YAML (installed in local `node_modules`).
 - [`markdownlint`]: For linting markdown (installed in local `node_modules`).

-`Makefile` targets and linter/formatter config are designed to respect `.gitignore` and not cross `git` submodules boundaries.
+`Makefile` targets and linter/formatter configuration are designed to respect `.gitignore` and not cross `git` submodules boundaries.
 However, you will need to add files using `git add` for new files before they are picked up.